 Then I try to save myself, I try to make them accountable for their statements.
 I excuse myself for using rude language then I say almost like I’m unsure of what that statement means, ‘but didn’t you indicate in the advert that you are an equal opportunity organization?’

-Her eyes open up; in shock or anger I will never know.
-But she manages to form a small smile and contritely tells me, ‘that works for the disabled and those with complicated health issues not people in your situation’.
+He/she will be in shock or anger, because of your statement.
+They might form a small slay smile and contritely tell you, ‘that works for the disabled and those with complicated health issues not people in your situation’.

 You see HR’s are willing to hire someone with the right papers and ignore the person with the right skills for the job if they have irrelevant papers or no papers at all.
 This is because the HR manual or cardinal rules delegate them to put academic qualification above expertise.